Mailing

 </p>

-page and pass this payload into the request and see if it returns anything.
+We can capture a burp request on the Generate PDF button under the Training Request page and pass this payload into the request and see if it returns anything.

 We can curl back to our HTTP server as a test.
 It is successful.
 Now lets change our command to some base64 obfuscated powershell for a reverse shell callback.